Connect With Us

 What if well water testing shows contamination?

 You can request the seller to remediate contamination before closing, ask for a credit to cover treatment costs, renegotiate the price, or walk away from the purchase.
-The timing of your discovery (during inspection contingency) affects your negotiating power.
+The timing of your discovery, ideally during the inspection contingency, affects your negotiating power.

 How much does well water testing cost?